postwait/esoteric-curio/content/writes/twitter-bitch-is-not-a-protected-class.md

+---
-title: "\"Twitter Bitch\" is not a protected class."
+title: "'Twitter Bitch' is not a protected class."
 date: 2013-09-25 16:57:32
-tags: ["Rambling"]
+categories:
+- Rambling
 ---

 The seemingly endless stream of misinterpretations of what free speech actually affords you as a citizen in the United States just keeps on flowing.